mdekstrand/cs533-web/glossary.md

         $env:MY_VAR="contents"

     Set an environment variable *before* running commands that need to be governed by it.

+epistemic uncertainty
+    Uncertainty that arises due to incomplete knowledge about a process or future outcomes.
+    Contrast {term}`aleatoric uncertainty`.

 Euclidean norm
     See {term}`L₂ Norm`.